nginxinc/nginx-amplify-doc/amplify-guide.md

 When you switch to the **Reports** page, click on a particular system in the Systems list in order to see the associated report.
 If there isn't an NGINX instance found on a system, there will be no report for it.

 Currently only static analysis is done for the NGINX configuration.
-The following information is provided when a report is run against an NGINX config:
+The following information is provided when a report is run against an NGINX config structure:

  * Overview information
    * Path to NGINX config files(s)